Running 70B Models Locally — Exact VRAM by Quantization

 | Single 24GB GPU + CPU offload | 1-5 tok/s | 4K |

-For comparison, Qwen 3 32B at Q4_K_M on a single RTX 3090 runs at 35-45 tok/s.
-A 70B model on dual 3090s runs at about half that speed while costing twice the hardware.
+For comparison, Qwen 3.6-27B at Q4_K_M on a single RTX 3090 runs at 35-45 tok/s.
+A dense 70B model on dual 3090s runs at about half that speed while costing twice the hardware — and an MoE like gpt-oss 120B on that same single 3090 runs faster than either.

 CPU offloading (splitting the model between GPU and system RAM) technically works but is painfully slow.
 The PCIe bus becomes the bottleneck, dropping generation to 1-5 tok/s.
 At that speed, you’re waiting 10-20 seconds for a single sentence.
 It’s fine for testing.
 It’s not usable for daily work.